progit-vi/mkdocs-material-demo/docs/customization.md

 ### Development mode

-Start the Webpack watchdog with:
+Start the watcher with:

 ```
 npm start
 ```

-Then, in a second session, start the MkDocs server with:
+Then, in a second session, start the MkDocs live preview server with:

 ```
 mkdocs serve